6rzan/SwiftCart-CPP/README.md

 This project is a Java-based simulation of an automated warehouse order fulfillment system called SwiftCart.
 It models the entire process from order intake to truck dispatch, using concurrent programming techniques to simulate a high-throughput environment.

-The whole project was made for and assignmen created by **DR. KUAN YIK JUNN** my lecturer at APU for Concurent Programing module
+The whole project was made for an assignmen created by **DR. KUAN YIK JUNN** my lecturer at APU for Concurent Programing module

 ## Simulation Overview